 This is a view of waste burning on the grate.

 New access road

 The new road opened in July 2014, taking traffic from the A41 to the facility and diverting it away from local villages.
 The road includes a new roundabout near the Woodham industrial site.
-All EfW and landfill traffic uses this road to access the site: the old landfill access via Brackley Lane in Calvert Green is no longer available to HGV traffic.

 The photo shows the roundabout in the foreground and the new road heading off into the distance (top right), before swinging round to the west (left) to the site.